-- 56. All parties recognise the need to ensure that the ACP States derive the maximum benefit from the provisions of this Convention and may participate under the most favourable conditions in the Community, domestic, sub-regional, regional and international markets by diversifying the range and increasing the value and the volume of ACP States' trade in goods and services. - 57.
-To this end, special attention shall be given to ensure that sufficient weight is given to the need to include a commercial analysis and trade development element within the context of instruments for private sector development support and, in particular, when addressing initiatives aimed at supporting small and medium-sized enterprises. - 58.
-Within these programmes and subject to the results of such an analysis, the following specific operations shall be considered for support: - export promotion or marketing techniques for the improvement of the export performance of the ACP States; - ACP States in developing their internal capacities, information systems and awareness of the role and importance of trade in economic development;
+56. All parties recognise the need to ensure that the ACP States derive the maximum benefit from the provisions of this Agreement and may participate under the most favourable conditions in the Community, domestic, sub-regional, regional and international markets by diversifying the range and increasing the value and the volume of ACP States' trade in goods and services.

+57. To this end, special attention shall be given to ensure that sufficient weight is given to the need to include a commercial analysis and trade development element within the context of instruments for private sector development support and, in particular, when addressing initiatives aimed at supporting small and medium-sized enterprises.

+58. Within these programmes and subject to the results of such an analysis, the following specific operations shall be considered for support:

+- export promotion or marketing techniques for the improvement of the export performance of the ACP States; - ACP States in developing their internal capacities, information systems and awareness of the role and importance of trade in economic development;

-- strengthening the infrastructure related to trade and in particular support for the ACP States' efforts to develop and improve supportive service infrastructure, in order to ensure their effective participation in the distribution of goods and services and in order to enhance the flow of exports from the ACP States; - development of human resources and professional skills in the field of trade and services; - the ACP States' efforts to develop and improve the quality of their products, adapt them to market requirements and diversify their outlets; - the ACP States' efforts to penetrate third country markets more effectively; - market development measures including increasing contacts and exchange of information between economic operators in ACP States, the Member States of the Community and in third countries; and - ACP States and ACP operators in the application of modern marketing techniques in production-oriented sectors and programmes, in particular in areas such as rural development and agriculture. - 59.
-Moreover, the Parties confirm that the terms of the transition period for the current trade development programme established under Annex XX of the Lomé IV convention shall be based on the provision of the private sector development strategy referred to in the present Agreement.
-In this regard, recurrent capacities shall be built/reinforced at the intermediate level in at least three directions: - develop capacity of local support structures to intervene at the microeconomic level (direct assistance to enterprises); - develop capacity of local structures to intervene at the meso level (strengthen and contribute to the rationalisation of the delivery system of intermediary structures aimed at supporting enterprise and private sector development); and - enhance policy dialogue in terms of content and process.
+- strengthening the infrastructure related to trade and in particular support for the ACP States' efforts to develop and improve supportive service infrastructure, in order to ensure their effective participation in the distribution of goods and services and in order to enhance the flow of exports from the ACP States; - development of human resources and professional skills in the field of trade and services; - the ACP States' efforts to develop and improve the quality of their products, adapt them to market requirements and diversify their outlets; - the ACP States' efforts to penetrate third country markets more effectively; - measures to ensure that ACP businesses are kept abreast with changing trends in commercial transactions (ecommerce); - market development measures including managerial exchanges and training increasing contacts and exchange of information between economic operators in ACP States, the Member States of the Community and in third countries; and - ACP States and ACP operators in the application of modern marketing techniques in production-oriented sectors and programmes, in particular in areas such as rural development and agriculture.

+59. Moreover, the Parties confirm that the terms of the transition period for the current trade development programme established under Annex XX of the Lomé IV convention shall be based on the provision of the private sector development strategy referred to in the present Agreement.
+In this regard, capacities shall be built/reinforced at the intermediate level in at least three directions:

+- develop capacity of local support structures to intervene at the microeconomic level (direct assistance to enterprises); - develop capacity of local structures to intervene at the meso level (strengthen and contribute to the rationalisation of the delivery system of intermediary structures aimed at supporting enterprise and private sector development); and - enhance policy dialogue in terms of process and specific content.